 4. Is the advisor directly involved in your case?
 Can you contact the person easily?
 (With Goldman Associates, the answer is yes to both questions.)

-6. What is the reputation of the advisor?
-You should google the advisor to see what others say in general about the quality of services.
+6. What is the reputation and the complaint history of the advisor?
+You should Google the advisor’s name and company to see what others say in general about the quality of services.
+The Better Business Bureau is a good source of unbiased information.
+You should also check with their regulator to see about previous complaints.

 What is the difference between an immigration lawyer and an immigration consultant?